The Shaman Leveling Guide

 - First Aid – You have heals, so why bother?
 Still, it’s something to do with all that extra cloth you’ll be finding.

 - Cooking – You can create your own buffing foods.
 Cooking mats are often, not always, dirt cheap.
+At max level cooking you will be able to feed your entire group.

 - Archeology – You can find BoEs, mounts, very nice weapons, and even some BoA (Bind on Account) items.